franckdura/Bwifsttar-library/README.md

 # Bwifsttar

-Bwifsttar is a python library based on the physic model BWIM (bridge-weighing-in-motion) whose functions are mainly used for :
+Bwifsttar is a python library based on the physic model BWIM (bridge-weighing-in-motion) which functions are mainly used for :

     - Calibration (calculation of the line of influence of a bridge from the measured signals of the heavyweights)